Gabbe2003/boilerplate_frontend-1/README.md

+Fix the carosel, make a component that accept children and return a component. stripHTML, getFeaturedImageUrl. then go to the caching erros.

+Build a better type for posts.

 Check later:
+Right  now when we scroll down the posts the viewed function is being triggered? is it correct
 1. ASK TOMORROW: How do we plan our navigation categories, tags, nested dropdonw?
+(Still unsure if we are going to implemenet it)
 2. ASK TOMORROW: ASk the user for sign up and accept cookies.
-3. We should have the fallback image in the boilerplate, as of now we may not get the image for example mostViews in month.
+There is no need the ads can run without consent also itss just addprofit that required it (Done)

 4. different caching options, many places need fix.
 We need to determine which parts of the page is really important and need frech data also we need to centrlize the revalidate time if possible.

+1. Considere using dynamic loading, priority and moving from one rendering strategy to another. - Kerlos
+2. Also Also runtime = edge can increase performance - Kerlos
+3. Reduce api calls, make a better planning for the api calls.
+And check the caching options - Kerlos remember that fetch("local/:id") they are cached Dynamic loading here; src\lib\graph_queries\getPostBySlug.ts; do we need revalidate there, and maybe cache options

+When we are in the slug we there is so many calls is it better to use a function over an useeffect. also is it normal for the same function to be called twice.

 Functions:

-1. Render all author, create a page and a query to display the author - Kerlos
+1. Render all author, create a page and a query to display the author - Kerlos (Done)
 2. Dont forget to implement the view post logic to fire a call to the backend; src\app[slug]\components\InfinitePostFeed.tsx - Kerlos (Done)
 3. Moving from "use server" to server-only - Kerlos (Done)
 4. Use ZOD for security for the Link purchase - Kerlos (Done)